tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 ## Overview

 This building block delves deeper into GitHub Actions by providing a hands-on example.
-We’ll craft a workflow specifically for code formatting and testing.
+We’ll craft a workflow specifically for Python code formatting and testing.
 After that, you'll discover how to integrate and track it into your own repository.

 {{% tip %}}
 If you are new to GitHub Actions, we suggest you review [this building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/intro_ghactions/) first to get familiar with the foundational concepts.